ds5110/git-intro/conda.md

 ### Create and activate a conda environment

-You can create an environment with a specific version of python:
+You can create an environment called "myenv" with a specific version of python:
 ```
 conda create -n myenv python=3.9
 ```